robynrox/evse-controller/README.md

   of this repository (i.e., the directory that contains this README file).
 The dot at the end of the command is required and the spaces are important.
 * Run `source bin/activate` to use the virtual environment.
-* Use `pip install requests pyModbusTCP wallbox` to install the required libraries into the virtual environment.
+* Use `pip install requests pyModbusTCP wallbox flask` to install the required libraries into the virtual environment.
 * If you are using InfluxDB version 2, also use `pip install influxdb-client`.
 * If you want to use flake8 for linting, use `pip install flake8`.